thzandvl/microhack-sap-data/setup/generatePayments.md

 In our example the Payment Offset and Payment Offset Variance is depending on the CustomerGroup in the Sales Order Header.

-An example SPARK program is provided at [example Payment Generation] (../scripts/CreatePaymentsFromCSV.ipynb).
+An example SPARK program is provided at [example Payment Generation](../scripts/CreatePaymentsFromCSV.ipynb).
-You can off course create your own program in python, jupither notebook, xls, ... .
+You can off course create your own program in python, jupiter notebooks, xls, ... .

 The spark program starts by reading the exported Sales Order Headers from a csv file on Azure Data Lake.
-So you need to create a Azure pipeline to execute this.
+So you need to create an Azure pipeline to extract the Sales Order Headers to a csv file.

 ## Sales Order Extraction
 You can reuse the Linked Service and Integration DataSet to export the Sales Order Headers from your SAP system towards Synapse.
 You can find the description [here](../DataFlowConfig.md).